 Clear, sunny days are favourable weather conditions for solar panels Australia.
 Moreover, the beams of sunlight should be direct and unblocked for the best performance.
 As you may have guessed, clouds tend to minimise the amount of sunlight received by your panel system.
 Therefore, it reduces the level of solar energy production.
 Still, it’s not true that solar systems don’t work during cloudy conditions.

-While the level of solar panel efficiency reduces, your system will still create some energy.
+A reliable solar energy website noted that while the level of solar panel efficiency reduces, your system will still create some energy.
 This is where modern solar panels make a lot of sense; they can still perform well even in low light conditions.

 You can expect very low performance when the cloud cover is thick with a top-up of overcast conditions.
 On the other hand, if the clouds move faster, it allows sunlight to reach the panels.
 Hence, the reduction of its efficiency will be less.